listener-js/listener/docs/README.md

 # listener

-Type-safe event emitter with a simple & unobtrusive API
+Type-friendly awesome event emitter

 ![listener](media/listener.gif)

 ## Goals

-Easily turn existing class functions into event listeners.
+Easily turn existing class/instance functions into event listeners.

-Call listener functions like normal (and preserve original types).
+Call listener functions as always and preserve original types.

 Make it easy to connect listener functions to each other.

-Incorporate a readable identifier system for programmatic context and debugging.
+Incorporate a contextual identifier system for listener calls.

 ## Install